cargo-lambda/cargo-lambda/docs/guide/configuration.md

 - `role`: The IAM role associated with the function.
 - `layer`: The Lambda Layer ARN to associate the deployed function with.
 - `runtime`: The Lambda runtime to deploy the function with.
+- `description`: A description for the new function version.
+- `log_retention`: The retention policy for the function's log group.
 - `env_var`: The environment variables to set for the function.
 - `env_file`: The environment file to read the environment variables from.
+- `vpc`: The VPC configuration to use for the function.
+It includes the following options:
     - `subnet_ids`: The subnet IDs to associate the deployed function with a VPC.
     - `security_group_ids`: The security group IDs to associate the deployed function.
     - `ipv6_allowed_for_dual_stack`: Whether to allow outbound IPv6 traffic on VPC functions that are connected to dual-stack subnets.
 - `lambda_dir`: Directory where the lambda binaries are located.
 - `manifest_path`: Path to Cargo.toml.
 - `binary_name`: Name of the binary to deploy if it doesn't match the name that you want to deploy it with.